devradar/devradar/README.md

 A full open source solution to build a custom technology radar as pioneered by [Thoughtworks](https://www.thoughtworks.com/radar).
 See [radar-demo.anoff.io](https://radar-demo.anoff.io) for an authentication free test environment.

-The master branch of this repository holds a techradar version customized towards showing my [personal technology](https://radar.anoff.io) set.
+The master branch of this repository holds a devradar version customized towards showing my [personal technology](https://radar.anoff.io) set.
 For building a teams or organizations techradar it might be better to stick with the original _Hold_, _Assess_, _Trial_, _Adopt_ style.

 ## Features